AzureCosmosDB/iot-solution-accelerator/README.md

 ![Example document data store](media/document.png)

 The application can retrieve documents by using the document key.
-This is a unique identifier for the document, which is often hashed, to help distribute data evenly.
+This key is a unique identifier for the document, which is often hashed, to help distribute data evenly.
 Some document databases create the document key automatically.
 Others enable you to specify an attribute of the document to use as the key.
 The application can also query documents based on the value of one or more fields.
-Some document databases support indexing to facilitate fast lookup of documents based on one or more indexed fields.
+Some document databases support indexing to facilitate a fast lookup of documents based on one or more indexed fields.

 Many document databases support in-place updates, enabling an application to modify the values of specific fields in a document without rewriting the entire document.
 Read and write operations over multiple fields in a single document are typically atomic.

 #### Cosmos DB - managed NoSQL database on Azure

-Azure Cosmos DB is Microsoft's globally distributed, multi-model database service.
+[Azure Cosmos DB](https://docs.microsoft.com/azure/cosmos-db/introduction) is Microsoft's globally distributed, multi-model database service.
 With a click of a button, Cosmos DB enables you to elastically and independently scale throughput and storage across any number of Azure regions worldwide.
-You can elastically scale throughput and storage, and take advantage of fast, single-digit-millisecond data access using your favorite API including SQL, MongoDB, Cassandra, Tables, or Gremlin.
+You can elastically scale throughput and storage and take advantage of fast, single-digit-millisecond data access using your favorite API, including SQL, MongoDB, Cassandra, Tables, or Gremlin.
 Cosmos DB provides comprehensive [service level agreements](https://aka.ms/acdbsla) (SLAs) for throughput, latency, availability, and consistency guarantees, something no other database service offers.

+The solution accelerator uses Cosmos DB as its non-relational data store, along with the SQL API to enable the document data store and SQL query constructs.
+The high-throughput, high-availability, and low-latency characteristics of Cosmos DB, coupled with its [change feed](https://docs.microsoft.com/azure/cosmos-db/change-feed) feature, makes it an ideal data store for IoT telemetry, operational data, and materialized views while enabling the powerful flexibility and capabilities the event sourcing pattern provides.

 ![A global map is displayed with Cosmos DB deployed to multiple regions.](media/cosmos-db-overview.png "Cosmos DB overview")